Here are the best things to do in San Simeon, California. This town is home to Hearst’s Castle and many other wonders.

 Check out this unique place from the water.
 You can also explore the Cambria coast (several miles south).

 In the vicinity of the W.R.
 Hearst Memorial Beach, you will find the remains of Old Simeon.
-One of the buildings standing since the mid-1800s, Sebastian’s, serves delicious burgers, chili fries, onion rings, and soft drinks.
-The place has an excellent rating.
+One of the buildings standing since the mid-1800s is occupied by the Hearst Ranch Winery.
+At the tasting room, you can try a selection of wines made from Syrah, Petite Sirah, Petit Verdot, Malbec, and Tempranillo grapes.
+The views from the property are pretty amazing.
 Therefore, it is a good option to try if you are visiting The Castle or the beach.

 But, wait, there is more.
-The structure has been declared a National Historical Monument since this was the place used to feed Hearst Castle’s workers.
+The structure has been declared a National Historic Monument since this was the place used to feed Hearst Castle’s workers.

 Observe Huge Elephant Seals

-It is impossible not to stop at the Piedras Blancas Rookery.
+It is impossible not to stop at the Piedras Blancas Elephant Seal Rookery.
 This place is a birthing and resting spot for elephant seals.

 If you are unfamiliar with elephant seals, let me tell you these pinnipeds (animal family including seals and seas lions) get their name from the elongated snout of the adult male which resembles an elephant trunk.

 These seals can reach humongous sizes.
-Males can reach a length of 14 to 16 feet and weight more than 5,000 pounds.
+Males can reach a length of 14 to 16 feet and weigh more than 5,000 pounds.

 Elephant seals give birth in winter.
 That is the best time of the year to see them at Piedras Blancas (and to see the moms and pups).
 However, seals hang out on the beach the entire year.
 These funny creatures have some sweet movements.
 Go prepared to get a smile on your face.